MicrosoftDocs/playfab-docs/playfab-docs/features/authentication/login/index.md

 ## Recoverable login mechanisms

 Recoverable login mechanisms require some identity information from the player.
-They require the player to either authenticate with an external provider (e.g., Facebook, iOS, Google, Kongregate, PlayStation, Steam, Xbox Live, and others), or manage the login directly with PlayFab, by using either a user name or email address and password.
+The player must either authenticate with an external provider (e.g. Facebook, iOS, Google, Kongregate, PlayStation, Steam, Xbox Live, etc.), or manage the login directly with PlayFab, by using either a user name or email address and password.

 ## Best practices